bhuvneshwarsharma/bank-token-system-spring/README.md

 '/customer/{phoneNumber}'  - 'GET' - It will return customer details

 '/customer' - 'POST' - It will create customer in db.
-Need to send attributes like name,phoneNumber,address,serviceType (service type can be either 'premium' or 'regular')
+Need to send attributes like name,phoneNumber,address,serviceType in request body (service type can be either 'premium' or 'regular')

 '/serviceCounter' - 'GET' - Return all service counters list

 '/serviceCounter/{serviceType}/tokens' - 'GET' - return all tokens for service type (like deposit, withdraw, account, enquiery)

-'/token' - 'POST' - it will generate token for customer if exist with given phone no. Attributes - phoneNumber, serviceType (like deposit, withdraw, account, enquiery)
+'/token' - 'POST' - it will generate token for customer if exist with given phone no. Attributes - phoneNumber, serviceType (like deposit, withdraw, account, enquiery) in request body

 '/token' - 'PUT' - It will process token.
-Attribute need to pass counterName
+Attribute need to pass counterName in request body